osmosis-labs/osmosis/tests/e2e/README.md

     broke during the `e2e` setup and because of that, lexicographically first test (currently `TestAddToExistingLock`) fails.

     A way to deal with this problem: disable upgrade logic by setting `OSMOSIS_E2E_SKIP_UPGRADE` to `false` and see how test performs.

 ## Debugging

 This section contains information about debugging osmosis's `e2e` tests.

 1. Executing commands on docker containers

     Currently, `e2e` emits a lot of useful logs into standard output.
 However, sometimes that might not be enough.
-In this case, it is a good practice to run some commands inside docker containers.
+In this case, it is a good practice to run some commands inside docker containers and inspect outputs.
     In order to do that, run:

     ```sh